-Rewind Therapy Technique is a highly effective treatment for people suffering from ptsd or trauma - in simple terms it helps the brain to process memories so that they are no longer triggering.
+Rewind Therapy is a highly effective treatment for people suffering from ptsd, intrusive thoughts about past events or phobias - in simple terms it helps the brain to process memories so that they are no longer triggering.

-How are traumatic memories different to normal memories?
+How are traumatic or phobia memories different to normal memories?

-In everyday life, memories are laid down as immediate impressions in the brain, organized as a coherent narrative in the hippocampus, then finally stored in the neocortex as ‘long term memory’…. a bit like creating books to put in a library!
-You can take these story-memories out of the neocortex library any time to think about - they feel past, and eventually they fade with time.
+In everyday life, memories are processed then finally stored as ‘long term memory’…. a bit like creating books to put in a library!
+You can take these story-memories out of the library any time to think about - they feel past, and eventually they fade with time.

-However, when people experience trauma, the brain doesn’t process these memories the same way.
+However, when people experience trauma (or when a phobia develops), the brain doesn’t process these memories the same way.
 As a result, traumatic memories don’t become story-memories.
-They don’t feel like they’re in the past because they don’t get filed in the Neocortex library.

-During a traumatic event, human beings go into survival mode and so instead, memory becomes encoded in the ‘fight or flight’ part of the brain (the amygdala), instead of in the neocortex library.
+During a traumatic event, human beings go into survival mode and so instead, memory becomes encoded in the ‘fight or flight’ part of the brain (the amygdala).
 They stay ‘locked’ in this part of the brain as a survival pattern, on high alert - ready to reactivate if a similar emergency arises.
 You can imagine that the amygdala is a bit like a scared overly-sensitive animal, always on the look-out for memory triggers even when there isn’t any danger.